lstuma/steamworks/README.md

 **Server:** Spring Boot Java Framework, PostgreSQL DB

-## Note
+## Yeah..
-This is only a school project; yes, the code is horrible and I know that it is indeed vulnerable to XSS and other well known exploits.
-This is intended.
+This is only a school project; yes, the code is horrible and I know that it is indeed vulnerable to XSS and other well known attacks.
-Steamworks is only a demo name for this school project.

 ## Images
 ##### Text post